ZeroTraceAPI/Amulet-Utility-Plugins/CONTRIBUTING.md

 When reporting bugs, include as much information as possible.

 ## License

-Unless stated otherwise, Contributions are submitted under the Project license and the Contribution Agreement above.
+Unless a special licensing exception is accepted in writing by the Maintainer, Contributions are submitted under the Project license and the Contribution Agreement above.